-The Cash Conversion Ratio (CCR), also known as cash conversion rate, is a financial management tool used to determine the ratio of the cash flows of a company to its net profit.
+The Cash Conversion Ratio (CCR), also known as cash conversion rate, is a financial management tool used to determine the ratio of a company’s cash flows to its net profit.
 In other words, it is a comparison of how much cash flow a company generates compared to its accounting profit.

 Understanding Cash Conversion Ratio Calculations

-While calculating CCR, cash flow is the center of the equation.
-It is used to determine all cash generated in a given financial period – often quarterly, or annually depending on the company’s accounting cycles.
+When calculating CCR, cash flow is the center of the equation.
+It is used to determine all cash generated in a given financial period – often quarterly or annually, depending on the company’s accounting cycles.

 Cash Flow is generally broken down into three categories:

-- Investing activities – Covers all purchase and sales of long-term investments and assets
+Investing activities – Covers all purchases and sales of long-term investments and assets

-- Financial activities – Covers all transactions related to rasing (or repaying) capital
+Financial activities – Covers all transactions related to raising (or repaying) capital

 In this case, we want Cash Flow from Operations, or Free Cash Flow (which is equal to operating cash flow minus capital expenditures).

 Once cash flow is determined, the next step is dividing it by the net profit.
-That is the profits after interests, tax, and amortization.
+That is the profit after interest, tax, and amortization.
 Below is the cash conversion ratio formula.

 Download the Free Template